 - Beginners who want to start out with a lower dose of probiotics can find supplements that contain much less than 100 billion CFU.

-With just a solid dose of probiotics (100 billion CFU to be exact), this probiotic supplement can stand on its own, or you can easily implement it into your current supplement regimen.
+With just a solid dose of probiotics (100 billion CFU to be exact), this probiotic supplement can stand on its own, or you can easily implement it into your current supplement stack.

 Best Probiotic for Women for the Money

 Probiotics generally aren’t an inexpensive supplement.
 However, that doesn’t mean you can’t find less expensive options out there that can still be effective — this pick is less expensive than most and still provides 10 billion CFU per capsule.

 Kaged Pro-Biotic offers 10 billion CFU in each one-capsule serving or 30 billion CFU in a three-capsule serving.
 It comes in a 90-capsule bottle for less than $35, which makes it one of the least expensive picks on this list.
 Kaged provides a patented strain of L. plantarum called TWK10®, which comes from Taiwanese Kimchi.